 - E. Allowance for Doubtful Accounts CPC determines whether an allowance for doubtful accounts should be provided for government grants and contracts receivable, and accounts receivable.
 Such estimates are based on management's assessment of the aged basis of its receivables, current economic conditions, subsequent receipts and historical information.
 Receivables are written off against the allowance for doubtful accounts when all reasonable collection efforts have been exhausted.
-As of June 30, 2021, CPC determined that no allowance was necessary for government grants and contracts receivable, and accounts receivable. - F. Investments and Fair Value Measurement Investments are recorded at fair value.
+As of June 30, 2022 and 2021, CPC determined that \$15,000 and \$0, respectively, was necessary for government grants and contracts receivable, and accounts receivable. - F. Investments and Fair Value Measurement Investments are recorded at fair value.
 Fair value measurements are the prices that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 In order to increase consistency and comparability in fair value measurements, a fair value hierarchy prioritizes observable and unobservable inputs used to measure fair value into three levels, as described in Note 4. - G. Property and Equipment Property and equipment is stated at cost less accumulated depreciation or amortization.
 These amounts do not purport to represent replacement or realizable values.
 Depreciation is provided on a straight-line basis over the estimated useful lives of the assets.
 Leasehold improvements are amortized over the lesser of the useful lives of the improvements or the term of the lease.
 CPC follows the policy of capitalizing all acquisitions in excess of \$5,000 with a useful life of 5 years or more.
 Items of furniture and equipment, where title is held by the granting agency, are expensed when purchased. - H. Deferred Rent Rent expense is recorded on the straight-line basis.
-The portion of rent expense accrued due to straight-lining of the lease is reflected as deferred rent on the accompanying statement of financial position. - 1.
-Contributions and Private Grants Unconditional contributions and private grants, including promises to give cash and other assets, are reported at fair value at the date the contribution is received.
+The portion of rent expense accrued due to straight-lining of the lease is reflected as deferred rent on the accompanying statements of financial position. - I. Contributions and Private Grants Unconditional contributions and private grants, including promises to give cash and other assets, are reported at fair value at the date the contribution is received.
 The gifts are recorded as with donor restricted support if they are received with donor restrictions that limit the use of the donated assets.
-When donor restrictions expire, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the consolidated statement of activities as net assets released from restrictions.
-Donor restricted contributions whose restrictions expire during the same fiscal year are recognized as support without donor restrictions. - J. Program Service Revenue Program service revenue is recognized and recorded at the time a service is performed.
-Such services include emergency shelters and transitional shelter services.
-Receivables are due in full when billed and revenue is recognized as performance obligations are satisfied.
-Performance obligations are determined based on the nature of the services provided by CPC in accordance with the contract.
-Revenue for performance obligations satisfied over time is recognized as the services are provided.
-This method depicts the transfer of services over the term of the performance obligation based on the inputs needed to satisfy the obligation.
-CPC measures the performance obligation from the beginning of the next month or day to the point when it is no longer required to provide services under the contract or has met the requirements to bill for the services provided, which is generally at the end of each month or period of time allowed based on the government agencies' stipulations.
+When donor restrictions expire, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+Donor restricted contributions whose restrictions expire during the same fiscal year are recognized as support without donor restrictions.